yungyuc/nsdhw_21au/proposal/09510/README.rst

 Problem to solve
 =======================
-IMessage encryption is an important technology to protect information security.
+Message encryption is an important technology to protect information security.
 However, if you want to ensure the encryption strength, the encryption/decryption takes a lot of time.
 Encryption Acceleration is a tool to accelerate encryption and decryption by GPU.